laroi/secret-santa/README.md

 -----

 Copy config.yml.template to config.yml and enter in the connection details for your outgoing mail server.
-Modify the participants and couples lists and the email message if you wish.
+Modify the participants in participants.json with email, phone number cubicle. the email message can be edited in the config.yaml if you wish.

     cd secret-santa/
     cp config.yml.template config.yml